GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 <p align="center">
 <img src="https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/468df478-1b04-474c-b786-d9691b480f57"  width="100%" height="100%">

-Once the tables are created and validated, we can publish them into our database:
+Once all the tables are created and validated, we can publish them into our database:

 <p align="center">
 <img src="https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/d91740bf-ef1c-4208-9586-f8e15d5b82f6"  width="100%" height="100%">

+We can create a new SQL script in which we can define the queries we want to visualize through the `Results` tab in form of `Tables` and `Charts`.